pootietang/farnsworth/README.md

 # farnsworth
----
-the central jukebox script cycles through the individual hack scripts stored in the hacks folder. the farnsworth library provides the individual hack scripts with common functionality such as character generation, bitmap loading, and sprites with animation and tweening.
+the central jukebox script schedules and transitions between the individual "hack" scripts that are responsible for actually painting the display.

+the farnsworth library provides the individual hack scripts with common functionality such as character generation, bitmap loading, and sprites with animation and tweening.

 ##configuration
----
 general, systemwide configuration is accomplished by editing the config.py file